-- Take it out the freezer and release the ice-cream.
+- Take it out of the freezer and release the ice-cream.
 Let the popsicles thaw a bit and turn them in some coconut flakes.
 Important: Enjoy to the fullest! 🙂

 Of course, if you don’t like soy, you can also use oat milk and oat cream.
 I have no concerns about soy and I really like soy milk, especially soy vanilla milk.
 It is also perfect for milk foam and is creamier than other milk alternatives.
 You don’t have a popsicle-mold at home?
-Try the half of the ingredients in a ice-cube tray!
+Try half of the ingredients in an ice-cube tray!

-Enjoy eating your ice-cream and glory in the summer and warm summer evenings.
+Enjoy eating your ice-cream popsicles and glory in the summer and warm summer evenings.
 Lose yourself in the evening counting falling stars.
 Soak the air of freshly mown meadows.
 Life is beautiful, we just have to see it. <3